videlais/Unofficial-Ink-Cookbook/Chapter8/index.md

 #### Global Variables

-Like many other scripting languages, Ink also understands scope.
+Like many other scripting languages, Ink also understands *scope*.
 In programming terminology, a variable’s scope is where it can be accessed in a program.
 Depending on which “level” (scope) a variable has, it can or can not be accessed by other parts of the program.

 ```ink
 VAR health = 0